Zalkota/web3modal-tutorial/docs/blockforge/Plots.md

 # Purchasing Plots

-The current map of Blockforge, name the Island of Karniel, is 9,000 x 9,000 blocks in size, or 525 Chunks.
+The current map of Blockforge, name the Island of Karniel, is 10,240 x 10,240 blocks in size.
-The map of Blockforge is evenly divided into 8,100 unique plots of land.
-A plot is defined as an area of 100 x 100 blocks.
+The map of Blockforge is evenly divided into 6,400 unique plots of land.
+A plot is defined as an area of 128x128 blocks.
 BlockForge users can purchase multiple territories to expand their empire within the Universe.
-These Territories can be purchased with the use of $FORGE Tokens.
-Territories are stored as an ERC-721 token on the Ethereum Blockchain.
+These plots can be purchased with the use of $FORGE Tokens.
+Plots are stored as an ERC-721 token on the Ethereum Blockchain.
 Plots can be staked by the owner of the ERC721 can then modify the plot.

 <plotImages/>